wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/deploy-multi-tenant-node.md

 * [Configured tenant accounts](configure-accounts.md)
 * Execution of further commands by the user with the **Global administrator** role added under the [technical tenant account](configure-accounts.md#tenant-account-structure)
-* Disabled two‑factor authentication for the user executing the commands
 * [Supported platform for the filtering node installation](../../admin-en/supported-platforms.md)

 ## Recommendations for a multi-tenant node deployment